pmacg/py-sgtl/CONTRIBUTING.md

 # Contributing to the SGTL

-There are 2 high level processes when developing this project:
-* develop an enhancement, and merge it to the next release branch
-* make a new release

-This document provides a checklist for the maintainer of the library to follow.

 The next release of the library is tracked by the `git` branch `next-release`.

 ## Developing an enhancement or bugfix